slackapi/python-slack-sdk/docs-src/basic_usage.rst

 --------

-Starting or replying to a threaded message
+Replying to messages and creating threads
 -----------------------
-Threaded messages are just like regular messages, except thread replies are grouped to gether to provide greater context to the user.
+Threaded messages are just like regular messages, except thread replies are grouped together to provide greater context to the user.
 You can reply to a thread or start a new threaded conversation by simply passing the original message's `ts` ID in the `thread_ts` attribute when posting a message.
 If you're replying to a threaded message, you'll pass the `thread_ts` ID of the message you're replying to.